Privacy and private sacred space

 Local device protection

-The mobile app uses OS secure storage when available, supports device-lock behavior, and keeps offline source packs separate from private notes.
+Guest diary entries stay local to the current browser or device.
+The mobile app stores local diary bodies as AES-GCM encrypted payloads, keeps the diary key in OS secure storage when available, supports device-lock behavior, and keeps offline source packs separate from private notes.

 Analytics and feedback